Vebroll/NAS/readme.md

   - Start the container and connect to [port 5000](http://127.0.0.1:5000/) using your web browser.

-  - Wait until DSM finishes its installation
+  - Wait until NAS finishes its installation

   - Choose an username and password, and you will be taken to the desktop.